isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-fleas-look-like/index.md

 ##  Detect Fleas in Your Home

-In most cases, [fleas will settle for pets as opposed to humans](https://pestpolicy.com/do-fleas-stay-on-humans/) as hosts.
+In most cases, [fleas will settle for pets as opposed to humans](https://pestpolicy.com/do-fleas-stay-on-humans/)as hosts.
 Well, there is really no difference because the agony experienced in either case is nearly the same.
 Flea-infested dogs will experience constant hair loss.
 But even before you notice a few furs missing from your pets coat, you will surely not miss the little dark spots moving around in his fur.

 Thats the surest sign your pet is infested.